Empress Cao (Han dynasty): As empress

 Not much is known about Empress Cao's life as empress, but it was clear that by that point her husband was thoroughly powerless, as her father held all power.

 Although Empress Cao was under pressure from her father so that she could enjoy such a noble position to favor the Cao clan, she seemed to be quite loyal to the Han family; in fact, demonstrating this loyalty by being the last stand when her half-brother, Cao Pi, brought an end to the Han dynasty.

 In March 220, her father died, and her brother Cao Pi succeeded him as the King of Wei.
 Later that year, he forced Emperor Xian to abdicate in favour of him, ending the Han dynasty.

-It is said by traditional historians that Empress Cao disagreed of Cao Pi's plan of deposing the Han dynasty to take the throne for himself.
+It is said by traditional historians that Empress Cao disagreed with Cao Pi's plan to depose the Han dynasty in order to take the throne for himself.
 As Cao Pi sent messengers to demand Empress Cao surrender her empress's seal, she refused several times.
-Finally under increasing pressure, empress Cao relented, but she angrily threw the seal to the ground and said: "The Heaven will not give you people any blessing !"
+Finally under increasing pressure, empress Cao relented, but she angrily threw the seal to the ground and said: "The Heavens will not give you people any blessing!"